zjp-CN/os-notes/slides1/thebook/variables-and-mutability.typ

 4 |     x = 6;
   |     ^^^^^ cannot assign twice to immutable variable

-For more information about this error, try `rustc --explain E0384`.
+For more information about this error, try `rustc --explain E0384`.",
-error: could not compile `variables` (bin \"variables\") due to 1 previous error",
-    size: 6.5pt,
+    size: 7pt,
     highlights: (
       (
         line: 1,